 Neurology specifically deals with the diagnoses and treatment of diseases involving central, peripheral and autonomic nervous systems.
 During a neurological examination, neurologists test a patient’s mental status, function of the cranial nerves, strength, coordination, reflexes and sensation.
 There are over 600 known neurological disorders and conditions.
 Specialties within neurology include stroke or vascular neurology, interventional neurology, epilepsy, neuromuscular, neurorehabilitation, behavioral neurology, sleep medicine, and pain management.
 Neurological disorders are common and can be life threatening, like brain tumors and strokes, or less harmful but potentially debilitating like tension and headaches.

-Institutions at the South Texas Medical Center provide patients in need of neurological intervention the highest level of care.
-The world-renowned Endoscopic Craniectomy was developed in one of our institutions and continues to improve the lives of patients suffering from this congenital defect.
-The cause of craniosynostosis is unknown, but thanks to this minimally invasive procedure patients can be treated with remarkable consistency and safety.
+Institutions at the Medical Center provide patients in need of neurological intervention the highest level of care.
+The world-renowned endoscopic craniectomy was developed in one of our institutions and continues to improve the lives of patients.
+The cause of craniosynostosis is unknown, but thanks to this minimally invasive procedure, patients can be treated with remarkable consistency and safety.

 Another common neurological disorder affecting many patients today is Parkinson’s Disease.
 Caused by a loss of nerve cells in the brain, Parkinson’s causes muscle rigidity, tremors at rest, the slowing down of movements, and instability.
 There is no treatment to cure Parkinson’s.
 However, patients with Parkinson’s can benefit from advanced services offered by our institutions.
 Utilizing the latest in technology and the latest treatments, our neurologists and neurosurgeons collaborate with a devoted team of healthcare experts to maximize the quality of life for our patients.